ThinkDataEd/curriculum/docs/unit2/lesson10.md

     100. Draw one marble out of the bag.

-    100. Record the marble’s color in their IDS journal.
+    100. Record the marble’s color in their DS journal.

     100. Replace the marble back into the bag.
 Inform them that this is called sampling **with replacement**.
-Ask them to consider what “with replacement” means and discuss with the class. <span style="color:grey">***“With replacement” means that after you select a marble from the bag, you have to put it back into the bag (replace it) before you select another marble.***</span>
+Ask them to consider what “with replacement” means and discuss with the class. <span style="color:grey">***Answer: “With replacement” means that after you select a marble from the bag, you have to put it back into the bag (replace it) before you select another marble.***</span>

     They should draw 10 marbles from the bag and record the observed colors.